HectorEspejo/MalKnife/README.md

 MalKnife is a Python script perfect for any blue teamers - analyst in SOC, on threat intelligence, on malware analysis.
 It provides the following options:
 - Check a file using an absolute path
 - Check an IP
-- Check an MD5 hash
+- Check a hash
+- Decode from Base64
+- Whois search
 <img width="387" alt="image" src="https://github.com/HectorEspejo/MalKnife/assets/5872877/4052eab6-9cd9-4783-b56a-17b09b53de37">

 ## Requirements